-- 4.2 Donation for charity or subsidy: giving/receiving donation or collection shall be transparent and legal, by ensuring that such donation or subsidy is not to be used as an excuse for bribery. - 4.3 Politics: the Company conducts its business with political neutrality and it shall not participate in and concentrate on any political party or any person with political power, and shall not use its funds or resources to support, whether directly or indirectly, any political party or any politician. - 4.4 Business relationship and procurement: it is prohibited to give or receive bribe in conducting any kind of business with trading partners, contract parties, governmental agencies or agencies doing business with the Company.
-Any operation must be conducted with transparency and in accordance with the provisions of the related laws. - 4.5 To build a good norm in the business operation, the Company has specified a policy of not receiving gifts during the New Year Festival and other occasions, as to be applied to the Company's executives and employees. - 5.
-Procedure in compliance with the Anti-corruption Policy
+- 1.3 Training to educate about policies.
+It is considered part of the orientation or before the inauguration of new directors, executives, and employees. - 1.4 Dissemination of various anti-bribery policies to personnel within the organization to know and easily access information about anti-bribery measures. - 1.5 Arrange to test knowledge and understanding about anti-bribery measures to assess the effectiveness of training and ensure that all levels of employees will be able to implement properly. - 2) Business representatives, distributors of goods/ services and contractor The Company will communicate its anti-corruption policy to business representatives, distributors of goods/ services and the contractor to acknowledge since the beginning of a business relationship and adhere to the same social responsibility standards as the company. - 4.12 Business relationship and procurement: it is prohibited to give or receive bribe in conducting any kind of business with trading partners, contract parties, governmental agencies or agencies doing business with the Company.
+Any operation must be conducted with transparency and in accordance with the provisions of the related laws. - 4.13 To build a good norm in the business operation, the Company has specified a policy of not receiving gifts during the New Year Festival and other occasions, as to be applied to the Company's executives and employees.

+14. Procedure in compliance with the Anti-corruption Policy